 Watts Memorial to heroic self-sacrifice: the stories behind the plaques.

-Postman's Park is a rather special place: a small haven amongst the office blocks near St Paul's Cathedral, it is also home to the Watts Memorial.
-Established by Victorian G F Watts, it is a monument to 'ordinary heroes' who died saving others.
+Postman's Park is a rather special place: a small haven among the office blocks near St Paul's Cathedral, it is also home to the Watts Memorial.
+Established by Victorian artist G F Watts, it is a monument to 'ordinary heroes' who died saving others.
 Each plaque tells the story of one such act of heroism.

 Themes